itsirc/dotfiles/README.markdown

 # These are my dotfiles.
 There are many like them, but these are mine

-## dotfiles

 Your dotfiles are how you personalize your system.
 These are mine.

 I must preface this by giving credit where credit is due.
-As one can clearly see, this is a fork of [Zach Holman's] (http://zachholman.com/2010/08/dotfiles-are-meant-to-be-forked/) .dotfile project which I found to be most suitable for my needs.
+As one can clearly see, this is a fork of [Zach Holman's] (http://zachholman.com/) .dotfile project which I found to be most suitable for my needs.

 ## install